East Bengal: Huq ministry

 In the 1954, the United Front coalition resoundingly defeated the Muslim League with a landslide majority.
 The coalition included the Awami League, the Krishak Praja Party, the Democracy Party and Nizam-e-Islam.
 The esteemed lawyer A. K. Fazlul Huq, popularly known as the Sher-e-Bangla (Lion of Bengal), became chief minister.
 Huq established the Bangla Academy and called for greater provincial autonomy.
 He wanted the federal government's responsibilities limited to only foreign affairs and defense.

 King Saud of Saudi Arabia sent a plane to bring Huq to a meeting with the monarch.
 The New York Times published an article claiming Huq wanted independence for East Bengal.
 While visiting Calcutta and New Delhi, Huq was received by Indian leaders.
 Barely a few months into office, Huq was dismissed by Governor General Ghulam Muhammad due to allegations against of Huq of inciting secession.

 Sarkar ministry

 After Governor General's rule was withdrawn in 1954, Abu Hussain Sarkar briefly served as chief minister, before Governor General's rule was again imposed.
 He started the construction of Central Shaheed Minar.

 Khan ministry

 Governor General's rule was withdrawn in June 1955.
 Ataur Rahman Khan of the Krishak Sramik Party was the last chief minister.
 His government declared 21 February, the anniversary of the language movement, a public holiday.
 He later resigned on 30 August 1956 over inflation of food grains and subsequent food shortages.

 The One Unit Scheme

-As part of the reform and reorganization policies of Prime Minister of Pakistan Mohammad Ali of Bogra, East Bengal was renamed as East Pakistan by the Constitution of Pakistan adopted on February 29, 1956.
+As part of the reform and reorganization policies of Prime Minister of Pakistan Mohammad Ali of Bogra, East Bengal was renamed as East Pakistan by the Constitution of Pakistan adopted on 29 February 1956.

+Administration

+There were 3 administrative divisions in the province, including the Chittagong Division, Dacca Divisionand Rajshahi Division.
+There were a total of 17 districts.